Each year in the United States, over 20,000 people are diagnosed with acute myeloid leukemia (AML), a cancer of the blood and bone marrow.

 - Ask your family or friends to help you with tasks you find difficult or tiring.

 There are a number of options for pain relief, including prescription and over-the-counter medications.
 It’s important to talk to a member of your health care team before taking any over-the-counter medication, to determine if they are safe and will not interfere with your treatments.
-Pain medications such as acetaminophen, NSAIDs, and aspirin can mask fever, which is an important symptom that could indicate infection.

-The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team, including doctors, nurse practicitioners, physician assistants, nurses, dietitians, social workers and patient navigators.
+The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team, including doctors, nurse practitioners, physician assistants, nurses, dietitians, social workers and patient navigators.